Jay-1232/Python_study_resources/README.md

 This repository is basically a "Crash course on Python", that will provide a resources to learn python from various sources like udemy, Youtube, and manymore.

-This repo will consist of basic level of codes for now...
+This repo will consist basic level of codes for now...